MarkEdmondson1234/shinyga/README.md

     library(shinyapps)
     library(shinydashboard)
     library(shinyga)

+    ?shinyga

-## To Use (to be fleshed out)
+# To Use

+## Get Google API credentials

 Get your client secret, ID from the [Google API console](https://ga-dev-tools.appspot.com/explorer/)

-Your URL is either local (127.0.0.1:XXXX) or the URL of where your Shiny app is hosted on Shiny Server or on Shinyapps.io
+Activate Analytics API

+Fill in details, get the client ID, secret and URL.

+### Client URL: Running Locally
 For local the Shiny runApp() uses a random port, so specify using runApp(port=1234) and put that in the Google API console as your port number e.g. 127.0.0.1:1234

+### Client URL: Running on Shiny Server or Shinyapps.io
+Use the URL where your app is published as your CLIENT_URL.
+You can put both your local and live URL in the Google API console.

 Read how to use [Shiny apps](http://shiny.rstudio.com/)

-Then (todo check example):
+# Example Shiny App Code

     ###### server.r